New Jersey Medicaid Definition

 What Defines “Assets”

 Countable assets include cash, stocks, bonds, investments, IRAs, credit union, savings, and checking accounts, and real estate in which one does not reside.
-However, for Medicaid eligibility, there are many assets that are considered exempt (non-countable).
-Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts, and one’s primary home, given specific conditions are met.
-To be exempt, the Medicaid applicant must live in the home or have “intent” to live there, and his / her equity interest must not be greater than $906,000 (in 2021).
-(Equity interest equals the amount of the home’s value owned by the applicant).
+There are also many assets that are considered exempt (non-countable).
+Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts, and generally one’s primary home.
+For home exemption, the Medicaid applicant must live in the home or have intent to return, and in 2022, their home equity interest must be no greater than $955,000.
+Equity interest is the amount of the home’s value owned by the applicant.
 The home is also exempt, regardless of any other circumstances, if the applicant has a spouse living in it.

 Qualifying When Over the Limits

 For elderly New Jersey residents, 65 and over, who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

-3) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
-For persons in this situation, Medicaid planning exists.
-By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible and protect their home from Medicaid’s estate recovery program.
+4) Medicaid Planning – The majority of persons considering Medicaid are “over-income” or “over-asset” or both, but they still cannot afford their cost of care.
+For these persons, Medicaid planning exists.
+By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible, as well as to protect their home from Medicaid’s estate recovery program.
 Read more or connect with a Medicaid planner.

 Specific New Jersey Medicaid Programs

-New Jersey, like most states, pays for nursing home care, but also recognizes that providing care for persons in their homes can be both less expensive than nursing home care and is preferable for the care recipients and their families.
-Under the state’s Managed Long Term Services & Supports (MLTSS) program, financially and medically qualified persons can receive a variety of care services in their homes or in assisted living residences.
-Benefits such as personal care, adult day care, home modifications, and medical alert services are provided.
+New Jersey, like most states, pays for nursing home care.
+The state also recognizes that providing care for persons in their homes or community can be both less expensive than nursing home care and is preferable for the care recipients and their families.
+Therefore, the state also offers Medicaid programs that provide such assistance.